How to Submit

 During Workshops, two 30-minute coffee breaks, at 10 am and 3 pm, are provided on Sunday and Monday; one 30-minute coffee break at 10 am is provided on Friday.

-Lunch is not provided or included with registration for your workshop participants and attendees.
+Sunday and Monday full-day workshops include a lunch break from 12:30–2 pm.
+Lunch is not provided or included with registration for workshop participants and attendees.
 The SC Conference works with the convention center to ensure that restaurants and other sources of refreshment are easily accessible.

 Current SC Conference policies and procedures do not allow workshop organizers to provide lunch to their workshop participants and attendees.